If you are under 18

 The guardian/representative appointed to you by the government to assist you during your stay in Cyprus until you reach 18 years of age, will be present at your interview at the Asylum Service and will assist you with your application for family reunification.
 Your guardian/representative will accompany you whenever you have to talk to the authorities.
 S/he is there to ensure your best interests.
 This means that your needs, safety, well-being and your own views will be taken into account.
 Therefore an application to join your family member/relative will only be made if it is in your best interests.

-How do I prove that I am a minor?
+How do I prove that I am a child?

 You must show any documents in your possession that prove your date of birth, such as your passport or birth certificate to the Asylum Service.
 Birth certificates as proof of age may not always be considered as credible evidence.
 During your interview at the Asylum Service, you may undergo an age assessment.
-If after the age assessment there are still reasonable doubts about your age, you may be asked by the Asylum Service to go for medical examinations to see if you are younger or older than 18.
+If after the age assessment there are still reasonable doubts about your age, you will be asked by the Asylum Service to go for medical examinations to see if you are younger or older than 18.
+If you refuse to go for medical examinations, the Asylum Service may decide that you are older than 18.

 What other information is needed in order to make a request for family reunification to a Dublin Country?